Observe Observer, 1995-2019 - original oil painting on canvas

 Medium: Oil and collage on canvas (the face in the upper right is a photo portrait that I transferred to clear shaped polymer and collaged using alkyd medium, and then painted in with oils)

-In my painting, which I reworked in 2019, there are now only vague references to Moreau's but while mine is not a literal copy of his, it is executed in the spirit of his painting, with my big globs of oil paint, and a crumpled piece of paint covered paper, that literally took years to dry, and the "pillars" of crimson that I applied with my fingers in gestures of gutsy expressionism.
+In my painting, which I reworked in 2019, there are now only vague references to Moreau's but while mine is loosely inspired by his, it is executed in the spirit of his painting, with my big globs of oil paint, and a crumpled piece of paint covered paper, that literally took years to dry, and the "pillars" of crimson that I applied with my fingers in gestures of expressionism.
 In the overall representational feeling of a light-filled cavernous interior filled with water, I have developed certain aspects of his implied landscape imagery, while counter asserting the purely abstract with scattered brush strokes with gestures and runs of color and texture.
 Finally, by literally inserting the face of the observer of the painting, into the painting itself, I am saying that this is a meta-painting.

 "Should this be seen as a study for a painting, a straightforward experiment with colors, or an abstract variation in which the brush has roved about the paper amid vague pencil strokes, as if the artist had no figurative intentions?"